Kushagra-Chakraborty/stock_analysis/README.md

 Project Overview
 The primary objective of this project is to develop and validate a robust framework for stock trend prediction.
 By fusing a company's financial health (fundamentals) with market behavior (technicals), the model aims to provide a more holistic and accurate classification than single-modality approaches.

-The methodology involves advanced feature engineering, including KMeans clustering to identify market regimes, and the application of a Transformer-based deep learning model to capture complex temporal dependencies in the financial data.

 Tech Stack: Python, Pandas, Scikit-learn, PyTorch, Screener.in (for data scraping).

 Features and Data